4 New Square’s commercial litigation networking breakfast provided a useful forum to…

-He has first hand experience of the industry having spent time at two investment banks, in London and Paris, prior to qualifying as a lawyer, both on the trading floor as well as in the back office.
+Described as “a superb silk with an excellent strategic mind, laser-sharp focus and incredible attention to detail”, he has first hand experience of the industry having spent time at two investment banks, in London and Paris, prior to qualifying as a lawyer, both on the trading floor as well as in the back office.

 His work frequently involves a significant banking or finance element, including very substantial claims arising out of complex loan and guarantee arrangements (including in the context of sovereign finance issues), disputes relating to sophisticated financial instruments including swaps and other derivatives (including under ISDA agreements) and matters relating to hedge funds, private equity funds and other forms of investments.

 His caseload also frequently involves cases arising in a banking or finance context and involving allegations of fraud or other wrongdoing.

 “Has a wonderful advocacy style – he is diligent in his preparation and a calming influence on a team.” – Legal 500, 2021